ECWireless/parish-digital-2.0/README.md

-The new redesign for ParishDigital.com
+The new design overhual for ParishDigital.com